-Hansard International Limited ("Hansard International") is regulated by the Financial Services Authority of the Isle of Man Government.
-It has a branch in Malaysia, regulated by the Labuan Financial Services Authority, and one in Japan to support its Japanese proposition, regulated by the Japanese Financial Services Agency.
+Hansard International Limited ("Hansard International") is authorised by the Isle of Man Financial Services Authority and has a branch in Malaysia, authorised by the Labuan Financial Services Authority, to support business flows from Asian growth economies.
+Hansard International also has a branch in Japan to support its Japanese proposition, which is authorised by the Japanese Financial Services Agency.
+Through its relationship with a local insurer in the UAE, Hansard International reinsures business written in the UAE.